magnusfagerlund/lip/readme.md

 adlabel|No|Integer|No AD-label

 #### relations
 Here you specify which relations to create.
 This section only contains information about which fields/tabs to create a relation between, the rest of the information about each field you specify in the field-section.
-There you also specify whether the field should be an actual field or a tab (attribute 'relationtab' set to 0 or 1).
+There you also specify whether the field should be an actual field or a tab (attribute relationtab, which actually corresponds to attribute relationmaxcount).
 Example:
 ```
 	"relations": [
 	{